-Remarkable new modalities of cancer therapy, like immune checkpoint inhibitors and CAR-T cells, have recently been developed and these contrast with traditional cancer therapies.
-In this category, Takeda are looking for innovative ideas and related technologies for cancer immunotherapy.
-As CAR-T cell therapy is addressed in an earlier category, in this category we are looking for new proposals that are not related to CAR-T cells but will still lead to differentiation from existing cancer therapies.
-(Also included in "Regenerative Medicine")
+Along with the recent remarkable changes in modality for cancer therapy, like immuno-checkpoint inhibitors and CAR-T cells, other cancer immuno-therapy which is completely different from the traditional cancer therapies has been actively developed.
+In this subject, we are looking for innovative ideas and related technologies for cancer immuno-therapy applicable to cell therapy.
+As CAR-T cells are covered in subject 13, so we are seeking new proposals that are not related to CAR-T cells and will lead to differentiation from existing cancer therapies.

 Follow the procedure below to make an application.